Elevation: 4,700 ft

 This peak is not in the book.
 Published May 2021

-Friday Butte is located NNW of Ola, Idaho and southwest of Tripod Peak.
-Although a low elevation peak this summit harbors extensive views of this little known but beautiful area.
+Friday Butte is located north-northwest of Ola, Idaho and southwest of Tripod Peak.
+Although a low elevation peak, this summit harbors extensive views of this little-known but beautiful area.
 This peak has two nearly identical summits separated by a shallow saddle.
-The westernmost summit is the highest point.
+The westernmost summit is the high point.
 There are two summit cairns on the true summit ridge.
-The larger of the two is not on the highest point.
+The larger of the two is not on the high point.
 There is a register under the smaller cairn on the high point.
 USGS Dodson Pass

 Friday Butte is accessed from FS-601.
-Google Maps will provide accurate driving instructions.
+Google Maps provides accurate driving directions.
 Search for Friday Butte, Idaho.
-Follow FS-601 east past the Forest Service boundary to the first good size pull out and park.
-(As an alternative, you could continue to the Kyaott Trailhead shown on the map where there is a camping spot and start the climb from there.)
+Follow FS-601 east past the Forest Service boundary to the first good-sized pullout and park.
+As an alternative, you could continue to the Kyaott Trailhead shown on the map where there is a camping spot and start the climb from there.

 Southeast Slopes, Class 2

-From the parking spot climb steeply NNW through the pine forest to the open slopes above.
+From the parking spot, climb steeply north-northwest through the pine forest to the open slopes above.
 Continue climbing toward Point 4634, the peak’s eastern summit.
-At roughly 4,500 feet contour NNW around Point 4634 to reach the low saddle between the two summits.
+At roughly 4,500 feet, contour north-northwest around Point 4634 to reach the low saddle between the two summits.
 Ascend to the summit from the saddle.
-The only obstacles on the route are patches of low brush which are easily avoided.
+The only obstacles on the route are patches of low brush which can be easily avoided.